-Thinking about when and how you do your laundry will help you decide what size of washer or dryer to purchase and what cycle options are important to your family's needs.
+Thinking about when and how you do your laundry will help you compare washing machines and decide what size of washer or dryer to purchase and what cycle options are important to your family's needs.
 If you are energy-conscious (or are trying to become so) there are several options and models available to meet this requirement.
+The main points to consider when buying a washer and dryer include cost, loading type, size, capacity, cycles, and energy efficiency.

 Here is a list of typical washer capacities: